Homesteading Family Logo

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

-These easy pickled eggs are a great healthy and high-protein snack to keep on hand.
+This easy pickled egg recipe is a great healthy and high-protein snack to keep on hand.
 They’re easily stored in the refrigerator with no canning required.
-They’re the perfect on the go snack, are delicious sliced on top of a salad, and great layered on a sandwich.
+They’re the perfect on-the-go snack, are delicious sliced on top of a salad, and great layered on a sandwich.
 You could also make them into deviled eggs or even a tangy egg salad sandwich.

 Jar of pickled eggs with a basket of fresh eggs in the background.
 Photo by Natalie Rhea Riggs on Unsplash